The Story of Habit

 Professional Help

 First of all, if your habit is impacting yours or your families’ wellbeing, accepting this in pure honesty, is the first step that needs to be taken.
 From this pivotal moment, seeking professional help is the next step.
-You don’t need to be an alcoholic to have your life impacted by alcohol misuse, and there is a lot of value in breaking the cycle before it develops into a Bonafide addiction.
+You don’t need to be an alcoholic (“addicted” to alcohol) to have your life impacted by alcohol misuse disorder, similarly you do not need to be on screens 6 hours a night (addicted) to have a “screen-misuse disorder” and there is a lot of value in breaking the cycle before it develops into a Bonafide addiction.

 But the right professional can help you overcome other, seemingly less toxic habits as well.
 Nutritionists can help you build healthy habits around your relationship with food, and a good physical trainer will work with you to turn your sedentary life into one that is active, healthy and happy.